rmccormick96/Pulse-of-Policy/text_embeddings/README.md

 # Text Embeddings

 ### Written by John Christenson
 - *Note: for lines of code, created duplicate jupyter notebooks, deleted print statements, uploaded to GitHub for lines of code, and then deleted them.
-Many of the juypter notebooks below still possess print statements*
+Many of the juypter notebooks below still possess print statements and their outputs.  ~471 lines of code in master_key_df.ipynb, text_embeddings.ipynb, and text_embeddings_cosinesimilarity.ipynb is the BERT_Data.class.*

 ## master_key_df.ipynb